LiliumOS/rfcs/src/rfcs/0002-knums.md

 Each item, other than a directive, may have any number of documentation lines immediately preceeding it.
 Before any item, including `use` declarations and directives, (but not necessarily before any comments), any number of "file" documentation lines may appear.

+### Types

+There are several kinds of types:
+* Integer types, which may be either signed or unsigned, and has a width in bits,
+* The Char type, which is an 8-bit element of a string,
+* The Byte type, which is a raw byte,
+* The Void type, which denotes a function that returns no value,
+* The Never type, which denotes a function that does not return,
+* Named types, which refer to a `struct`, `union`, or `type` definition,
+* Array types, which contain a number of another type
+* Function Pointer types, which denote a function that can be called with a particular signature
+* Data Pointer types. which have a pointee, and denotes an object of the pointee type.

 ## Normative Text